ccgarant/cardano-cip-50-draft-liesenfelt-supporting-work/new_pool_ranking/cip-50-ranking-equation-notes.md

 The following are the key principles and assumptions for pool ranking:
 1. **Decentralization** is the first priority.
 1. Pool Ranking shall be **independent and agnostic to the number of pools** or desired k number of pools decentralization parameter.
-1. Pool Ranking shall be **independent of yeild** because that would automatically knock out smaller pools or less filled pools.
+1. Pool Ranking shall be **independent of yield** because that would automatically knock out smaller pools or less filled pools.
 1. Pool Ranking shall have **no pool size bias** (i.e. saturation size based off pledge) Big pools are treated the same as pools.